Morača Sports Center

 Morača Sports Centre (Montenegrin: Sportski centar Morača, Спортски центар Морача) is a multi-sports venue that is located in Podgorica, Montenegro.

 The venue is located in the new part of Podgorica, on the right bank of Morača River, after which it got its name.
 Construction of the sports complex began in 1978, and various sporting facilities are scattered within it, across a five hectare area.
 Besides being a sports venue, Morača Sports Centre also hosts various concerts and events.

+Since September 2024, the arena has been renamed M Tel Morača Arena after its general sponsor.
+In the following period, in addition to sports events, other manifestations were held as well, such as concerts by major musical performers from the former Yugoslav region.

 History

 The new venue was inaugurated with a friendly basketball game between the Yugoslav national team and Wichita State University.

 The complex's main indoor hall hosted six preliminary-round games of EuroBasket 2005.
 The venue underwent a major refurbishment for the tournament in order to meet the arena standards imposed by FIBA.

 With the immense growth of the popularity of water polo in Montenegro, two brand new open-air swimming pools were added to the facility in 2009, which also hosted the 2009 FINA Water Polo World League.

 In 2018, the arena's main hall underwent renovations and expansion, in order to meet the arena standards of the EuroLeague.
 Its seating capacity was increased to 6,000, and VIP lounges were also added.
 The cost of the renovation project was €4.5 million euros.
 Also, former indoor pool arena (which was in disrepair and unused for over a decade) was repurposed as a basketball / volleyball / handball hall, with seating capacity of 2,200.
 The venue will host the 2022 European Women's Handball Championship for the preliminary rounds.